-A Jewish community in Halberstadt had existed at the latest since 1704 when the famous royal resident of Poland and agent or the Saxon court, Behrend Lehmann, built a so called “Klause”.
+A Jewish community in Halberstadt had existed since 13th century.
+Around 1700 the famous royal resident of Poland and agent or the Saxon court, Berend Lehmann, established a house of learning, the so called “Klaussynagogue”.
 The community was characterised by eruditeness and developed from the middle of the 19th century on into one of the centres of the Jewish orthodoxy.
-Distinguished persons as Eger, Auerbach, Hildesheimer and Hirsch that are inseparable connected with Halberstadt transformed it into one of the most important Jewish communities in Middle Germany.
+Distinguished rabbis as Eger, Auerbach, Hildesheimer and Hirsch that are inseparable connected with Halberstadt transformed it into one of the most important Jewish communities in Middle Germany.

 The three Jewish cemeteries in Halberstadt with in total more than 1,000 grave stones from a period of more than 300 years sire of the clarity of past days.
 The inscriptions represent a value that has to be saved for upcoming generations and is still waiting to be discovered.

 The Baroque grave stones at the oldest cemetery are rich decorated and therefore very important from the art history point of view.
-Important persons as Behrend Lehmann are buried at this cemetery, the inscriptions provide an impression about the first 200 years history of the Jewish community in Halberstadt.
+Important persons as Berend Lehmann are buried at this cemetery, the inscriptions provide an impression about 200 years history of the Jewish community in Halberstadt.

 Jewish gravestones are not only materialised evidences of Jewish culture – in difference to Christian gravestones they content numerous information about the deceased person and are therefore often the only evidences of the disappeared Jewish culture of a town or a village.